canonical/microceph/docs/snap/explanation/security/about-fde.rst

 Usage
 -----

-See our :doc:`how-to guide for enabling FDE <../../how-to/enable-fde>` for MicroCeph OSDs.
+See our :ref:`guide on enabling FDE <enable-fde>` for MicroCeph OSDs.